Play as a refugee as you try and navigate your way to safety.

 Special Thanks: Rathna Ramanathan (Royal College of Art), Ibai Zabaleta and Gonzalo Hohr.

-Watch the below video to learn how Refugeoly was designed and why
+Watch this video to learn how Refugeoly was designed and why

 Vinny Montag (Vicente Esteban)